sensu/sensu-docs/content/sensu-go/6.5/plugins/assets.md

 ### Asset example: Multiple builds

-This example shows the resource definition for a dynamic runtime asset with multiple builds:
+This example shows the resource definition for the [sensu/check-cpu-usage][46] dynamic runtime asset, which has multiple builds:

 {{< language-toggle >}}